bndtools/bnd/biz.aQute.bnd.gradle/README.md

 }
 ```

-The Gradle marker plugins for the Bnd Gradle plugins are also in Maven Central and JCenter.
-So you may use either of them as a `pluginManagement` repository.
+The Gradle marker plugins for the Bnd Gradle plugins are also in Maven Central.
+So you may use Maven Central as a `pluginManagement` repository.

 ## Apply the `biz.aQute.bnd.builder` plugin to your project